• Skip to primary navigation

 Date Night Pasta

 This simple pasta dish can be ready in a mere 20 minutes, making it the perfect dinner to whip up while you have guests.
-It’s indulgent and feels super fancy too, even though it is so simple to prepare.
+Like my creamy Gochujang Pasta, t’s indulgent and feels super fancy too, even though it is so simple to prepare.

 And whatever prosecco you use for the recipe will be the perfect accompaniment to drink with dinner.
 A crisp and bubbly prosecco will cut through the rich and creamy sauce perfectly.